 In 2014, her dreams became a reality when Alka and her husband started a non-profit organization called the Charitable Foundation.
-Serving as Executive Director, Alka has provided 39 young women with invaluable resources for their futures.
+Serving as Executive Director, Alka has provided more than 100 young women with invaluable resources for their futures.
 The AUM Charitable Foundation’s program, Pathway 2 Success equips young women with enrichment courses such as financial planning, emotional intelligence, and etiquette.
 Participants are also partnered with mentors, female professionals from a variety of backgrounds who live in Madison County.
 They are provided with job shadowing and informational sessions to clarify their career goals.
 At the end of the program, they receive a scholarship towards higher education.

 In early 2020, Alka was the keynote speaker for the American Association of University Women (AAUW) Huntsville Branch event, “Mentoring for Success.”
 She has completed the Leadership Greater Huntsville Focus program, a 2 1/2-day program that introduces participants to the challenges and possibilities in the Huntsville area.